Noisy neighbours - what to do before selling your home?

 The property's location

-If a property is in an area where there is high demand (perhaps because of a school catchment area or a good commuter links) these factors will have considerably more importance to prospective buyers.
+If a property is in an area where there is high demand (perhaps because of a school catchment area or a good commuter links), prospective buyers may place less importance on a noise issue.
 In a busy, urban environment, most buyers will expect some degree of noise.

 The nature of the noise